mss423/mss423.github.io/_teaching/2020-fall-teaching-1.md

 location: "College Park, MD"
 ---

 Graduate teaching assistant for the course.
 Responsible for recitation sections and office hours.
-The course description is as follows:
+Course information at the above link.

 MATH 135: Mathematics for Life Sciences
 ======